-At More House, we cover the OCR Chemistry course at A-Level.
-You will be taught by specialist teachers, and teaching will consist of lectures, investigations, practical work, discussions, essays, presentations, and individual study.
-At A-Level, candidates complete a minimum of 12 practical activities to demonstrate practical competence.
+Teaching will consist of lectures, investigations, practical work, discussions, presentations, and individual study.
+We have consolidation lessons built into our curriculum timelines.
+At A-Level, candidates complete a minimum of 12 practical activities to demonstrate practical competence in five skills areas called 'CPAC'.